Where are we going?

 • Funds, $2400 each total, with support available from the Church and other sources.

-• A current passport with expiration date of March 15, 2020 or later.
+• A current passport with an expiration date of 6 months past the trip return date or later.

 • A desire to serve and love others.